-- a) All slides will be given a marked score out of 10, which will be deemed either acceptable or not acceptable. - b) All laboratories will need to obtain a score of 8 or above to be regarded as acceptable.
-Any score below 8 will be regarded as not acceptable. - c) The following are required for scoring purposes: - Differential white cell count, white cell morphology, red cell morphology, platelet morphology, interpretative comment, diagnosis/differential diagnosis and suggest further investigations. - d) Please note: Normal and abnormal slides will be scored according to the following criteria:
+a) All slides will be given a marked score out of 10 for manual assessment and 48 for online portal, which will be deemed either acceptable or not acceptable.

+- b) All laboratories will need to obtain a score of 80% or above to be regarded as acceptable.
+Any score below 80% will be regarded as not acceptable. - c) The following are required for scoring purposes: - a.
+Differential white cell count, white cell morphology, red cell morphology, platelet morphology, interpretative comment, diagnosis/differential diagnosis and suggest further investigations, for inline portal further investigation is not included. - d) Please note: Normal and abnormal slides will be scored according to the following criteria: